arnav-jain1/Fall_2024/EECS_565/L5-Symmetric Encryption.md

 2 operations
 1. Substitution (S-Box) for confusion
 2. Permutation (P-Box) for diffusion
+### Block cipher
+Split input into blocks because it is hard to figure out block length For block of n, there are $2^{n}$ permutations Vigenere is not a block cipher

 # DES
 Federal standard used for over 26 years